Landport: Landmarks

 The English novelist Charles Dickens was born on 7 February 1812 at 1 Mile End Terrace, Mile End, Landport, where his parents lived after moving from Portsmouth in 1809.
 His former home has since been renamed 393 Old Commercial Road and is now the Charles Dickens' Birthplace Museum in Landport, Portsmouth.

 The Landport area is home to St Agatha's church which was originally constructed under the then mission incumbent Robert William Radclyffe Dolling.
 It is also home to St Faith built between 1956 and 1957 to a design by Thomas Ford.

 Education

-Some parts of the campus of Portsmouth University including lecture rooms and halls of residence are spread across south-west part of the district.
+Some parts of the campus of Portsmouth University including lecture rooms and halls of residence are spread across the south-west part of the district.
 The Portsmouth campus of Highbury college also lies within the district.
 The secondary schools in the district are St Edmund's Catholic School and Ark Charter Academy, north and south of the railway respectively.